 New York City is a fun and exciting place to live, but it’s also expensive.
 Once you’ve found the perfect apartment, take a look at these five ways to decorate it on a budget to make it feel like home.

 Make the Character of the Apartment Stand Out

 New York City has an eclectic mix of apartments.
 There’s everything from 100-year-old apartment buildings to newer, high-rise complexes with micro-units.
 Older apartments are fun to decorate because of their built-in charm.
 Find charming features in your apartment and make them stand out.
 For instance, pick up a vintage wrought iron screen at a flea market for a Victorian fireplace, or strategically place existing furniture to show off hand-carved elements.
-If you’re living in a micro-unit, add charm of your own with inexpensive artwork and small objects.
+If you’re living in a micro-unit, add a charm of your own with inexpensive artwork and small objects.

 Image via Flickr by Jack Bricker